sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^subtlety]: Though music metadata might seem like a trivial problem (just look at the fields in an MP3 header), the number of edge cases are profound.
 How would you categorize an early Madlib casette mixtape remastered and uploaded to his website where he is mumbling to himself while recording some live show performed by multiple artists, but on the b-side is one of his Beat Konducta collections that mix together studio recordings from a collection of other artists?
 Who is the artist?
 How would you even identify the unnamed artists in the live show?
 Is that a compilation or a bootleg?
 Is it a cassette rip, a remaster, or a web release?

 A critical problem in maintaining coherent databases is correcting metadata errors and departures from schemas.
 Finding errors was rewarded.
 Users were able to discuss and ask questions of the uploader in a comment section below each upload, which would allow "polite" resolution of low-level errors like typos.
 More serious problems could be reported to the moderation team, which caused the upload to be visibly marked as under review, and the report could then be discussed either in the comment sections or the forum.
 If the moderation team affirmed your report, they would usually kick back a few gigabytes of upload credit depending on the severity.
 Rather than being a messy hodgepodge of fake, low-quality uploads, what.cd was always teetering just shy of perfection.

+These structural considerations do not capture the most elusive but indisputably important features of what.cd's community infrastructure: *the sense of commmunity*.
+The What.cd forums were the center of many user's relationships to music.
+Threads about all the finest scales of music nichery could last for years: it was a rare place people who probably cared a little bit too much about music could talk to people with the same condition.
+What made it more satisfying than other music forums was that no matter what music you were talking about, everyone else in the conversation would always have access to it if they wanted to hear it.
+Independent musicians released albums in the supportive[^mostly] Vanity House section, and people from around the world came to hold the one true album that only they knew about high aloft like a divine tablet.
+Beyond any structural incentives, people spent so much time building and maintaining what.cd because it became a source of community and a sink of personal investment.
+I'll tease a brief recurring dream I've been having recently of something similar existing for scientists: a place where we can discuss our experiments in the same place that they live, being able to link to, embed, and compare data in the kind of longform, thoughtful way that currently has no place outside of papers in scientific culture.

+[^mostly]: Mostly.
+You know how the internet goes...

 This system created not only a huge, well-annotated library, but its distributed nature made it resilient.
 When it was shut down, a series of successors popped up using the open source tools [Gazelle](https://github.com/WhatCD/Gazelle) and [Ocelot](https://github.com/WhatCD/Ocelot) that what.cd developers built.
 Within two weeks, one successor site had recovered and reindexed 200,000 of its torrents resubmitted by former users {% cite vandersarWhatCdDead2016 %}